MattB859/MattB859/README.md

 # About me

 I am a software engineer with 1+ years of commercial experience in designing and developing interactive user-friendly responsive websites.
 I have always had a keen interest in technology and how the world of technology works.
-I have acquired skills in HTML5, CSS3, SCSS, JavaScript, TypeScript, React, Flask, Django, and Python.
+I have acquired skills in HTML5, CSS3, SCSS, JavaScript (ES6,7,8), TypeScript, React.js, Flask, Django, and Python.
 I am familiar with both relational and non-relational databases.

 # Technologies